-At the same time, the LWVEF launched a DC Voting Rights Education project, aimed at building public awareness of the unique relationship between Congress and DC citizens, specifically the lack of full voting rights.
+In 2006, with support from the DC government, LWVEF launched a DC Voting Rights Education project, aimed at building public awareness of the unique relationship between Congress and District of Columbia citizens, specifically their lack of full voting rights.
 As part of the project, selected Leagues throughout the country began work to educate voters and local leaders on the DC voting rights issue through summer 2007.

-Despite the League's hard work and progress in the 109th and 110th Congress toward passing DC voting rights legislation to provide House voting rights to District voters, success ultimately eluded supporters.
+Despite the League's hard work and progress in the 109th (2005-2007) and 110th (2007-2009) congressional sessions toward passing DC voting rights legislation to provide House voting rights to District voters, success ultimately eluded supporters.